appsoluut/tictactoe/NOTES.md

 ✅ DONE
 - Create empty game board
 - Validate if player X can fill cell in row 1 column 1
+- Validate if player O can fill cell in row 2 column 2

 ⚠️ TODO
 - Validate if a player can't overwrite already occupied cell